|Step 1: Get in touch|

 We will endeavour to get your claim settled as quickly as possible, our team should be able to give you some approximate timescales once they’ve taken all of your details.

 Yes, but you’ll need to get an estimate and get it approved which could take some time.
 We’d recommend that you use one of our network of repairers, there’s likely to be at least one in your local area and you won’t have to get an estimate approved.
 This is because the repairers in our network have signed up to a range of service levels and provide guarantees on all work completed.

 This depends on the garage you choose and the specifics of your policy.
 Most garages who provide a courtesy car will provide it with their own insurance cover.
 It’s always worth checking this before driving away in the courtesy car.

-In some circumstances your insurer will provide a courtesy car arranged through their approved repairer, but this will not apply to all types of claims.
-For instance, if your car is written off, stolen or damaged by fire, it is unlikely that a courtesy car will be provided.
+You will be provided with a courtesy car for the duration of your car repairs, if you are using an approved repair centre.
+This cover is not provided in all types of claims – for instance, if your car is written off, stolen or damaged by fire, it is unlikely that a courtesy car will be provided.

 A policy excess is the amount of money you agreed, when taking out your policy, to pay towards the costs of repairing your vehicle.

 You have to pay the excess to the garage when your vehicle is repaired whether the accident is your fault or not but you might be able to claim your excess back depending on the circumstances of your claim.